 Donald V. Hawkins Scholarships

-Donald V. Hawkins Scholarships foster and support student excellence with stipends of $4,000.
+Donald V. Hawkins Scholarships foster and support student excellence with awards of $4,000.
 They are made possible by an endowment in honor of Donald V. Hawkins and his love for the University of Minnesota.

 Beverly Atkinson Scholarships for Non-Traditional English Majors

 Beverly Atkinson Scholarships recognize and encourage non-traditional English majors who have overcome remarkable odds to pursue their college degrees.
-Stipends are $1,000.
 Examples of non-traditional students include, but are not limited to, displaced homemakers (of any gender), students with disabilities, individuals starting their college careers after age 23, students with family responsibilities, individuals experiencing mid-career changes, etc.

 Eligibility: English majors who are registered for at least 12 credits per semester.

 Anna Augusta Von Helmholtz Phelan Scholarships in Creative Writing

-This scholarship recognizes English majors who demonstrate promise in creative writing with a $1,000 stipend.
+This scholarship recognizes English majors who demonstrate promise in creative writing.
 It was established by former students of Anna Phelan, who taught journalism and creative writing at the University of Minnesota.

 Additional English Scholarships

-To be considered for all of the scholarships below, complete the CLA common application by March 5, 2021.
+To be considered for all of the scholarships below, complete the English Major Scholarship Application by March 3, 2023.
 No additional materials are needed.